wesleycamargo/azure-docs.pt-br/articles/cdn/cdn-rules-engine-reference-features.md

 This feature is not available for the ADN platform.
 The typical traffic on this platform consists of relatively small assets.
 The size of the assets served through these platforms helps mitigate the effects of partial cache misses, since the next request will typically result in the asset being cached on that POP.

 --->
 Um erro de cache parcial normalmente ocorre depois que um usuário anula um download ou para ativos que são solicitados somente usando solicitações de intervalo HTTP.
-Esse recurso é mais útil para ativos grandes em que os usuários normalmente não os baixarão do início ao fim (por exemplo, vídeos).
+Esse recurso é mais útil para grandes ativos que normalmente não são baixados do início ao fim (por exemplo, vídeos).
 Como resultado, esse recurso é habilitado por padrão na plataforma Grande HTTP.
 Isso é desabilitado em todas as outras plataformas.

 Mantenha a configuração padrão para a plataforma HTTP Grande, pois isso reduzir a carga no servidor de origem do cliente e aumenta a velocidade com a qual os clientes baixam o conteúdo.